jp1884/techvolution-vegas-baby/Techvolution_I_A_New_Identity/Techvolution-ANI.md

 "They're all related.
 This entire time.
 Everything has been related," the taller man says.

 "A family tree," the shorter man says.
 "Species live and die according to whether they fit their environment.
 When the environment changes.
 So do the species.
-So do the ecosystems."
+So do the ecosystems.
+Grazers.
+Predators.
+Scavengers."

 "Extinction isn't punishment.
 It's... selection."